Gout

 - Joints that are warm to the touch

-- Redness of affected joints
+- Redness of joints

 - Ankles